usystems/webling-plugins/README.md

 ### `member-panel`

-If you want to extend the member panel with a whole new function, this hook gives you the possibility to add a navigation item in the member panel.
+If you want to extend the member panel with a new page, this hook gives you the possibility to add a navigation item to the member panel.

 #### Options

 - `hook`: the name of the hook, here 'member-panel'.
 - `label`: the label of the menu item, which is shown in the member navigation.
-- `tagName`: the name of the custom elements representing the new function.
+- `tagName`: the name of the custom element representing the new page.

 ### `member-grid-menu`